Conference Questionnaire Delivers Enthusiasm

 For those of you who had a chance to fill in the Conference 2016 Questionnaire, many thanks.

 The results have now been carefully analysed and quite clearly there is a wealth of enthusiasm out there for this event.

-We looked closely at what you as members and delegates liked, didn’t like, would like to see; we find 62% of you were happy with the location, 34% fairly happy and 80% of you thought the Conference was good value for money.
+As we set about planning 2017, provisional dates 10 – 12 November 2017, we look closely at what you as members and delegates liked, didn’t like, would like to see; we find 62% of you were happy with the location, 34% fairly happy and 80% of you thought the Conference was good value for money.
 96% felt the overall content and agenda were useful, and 92% of you found the Showcases either useful, bookable or entertaining.

-From an entertainment point of view the Andy Kershaw interview was by far the top of the list and quotes like ‘really friendly’, ‘sociable’ and ‘a great networking opportunity’ were prominent.
+From an entertainment point of view the Andy Kershaw interview was by far the top of the list and quotes like ‘really friendly’, ‘sociable’ and ‘a great net-working opportunity’ were prominent.

 Of the few things that some of you didn’t like – cost of drinks at the bar as you know is out of our hands but we will make the point to the management.
 And just like the AFO Team, after the PRS presentation we were not a lot wiser as to what was to come.
 (The latest on this is ‘the debate goes on’ and although we hoped to make an announcement before Christmas it is now likely to be nearer to Easter, without any detrimental effect on the 2017 season).